 At the bottom of the page there’s another order button and a link to a free sample chapter, a Facebook group, an audio contemplation.
 Nothing hard-sell about this page at all.
 It’s effective, it really makes me want the program but I don’t feel under pressure in any way.

 When I click the order button, I’m sent to a clearly laid-out page that emphasises that the physical book is delivered free, that I can pay in three monthly instalments of $56.66 and that I get full access on the first payment.
 You fill in your billing and shipping information, choose single payment or the payment plan and scroll down to complete your credit card details.
 There it says, for the first time that I can remember, “Sales are final and non-refundable.”

 After placing my order, I’m sent to a registration page where I choose a user name and password.
 (What?
 No OTO?
 No upsell?
 I may never recover from the shock!)
-I also received an email immediately confirming my order and giving methe registration page link, in case I missed it or closed my browser by mistake.
-She uses InfusionSoft to process orders and in my experience it worked perfectly.
+I also received an email immediately confirming my order and giving me the registration page link, in case I missed it or closed my browser by mistake.
+(When I bought my copy she used to use InfusionSoft to process orders and in my experience it worked perfectly.
+I’m not sure who her processor is now, but I’m sure it works just as well.)
 I go straight into the portal without needing to wait to confirm my email address, and details of my user name and password are emailed to me at the same time.

 Inside the Member Portal

 The Portal of Desire as it’s called is a WordPress installation, so you get the familiar log in page.
 Across the top are links to The Full Book, Book 1/ Theory, Book 2/ Workbook, Enotes and Audios etc. Below the introductory paragraph are image links to the two parts of the book, enotes, audios, videos and playlists.
 There are other links in the left sidebar (Contact & FAQ, Affiliate resources etc).